 “Chances are if you’re suffering with your eyes, you’ve got dark circles underneath them too.
 No matter how much sleep you get, they’re probably not going to shift if an allergy is the problem.
 A good concealer is what is needed here.”

-Enter Nars Radiant Creamy Concealer, £22.50, which is my failsafe undereye troubleshooter; it blends beautifully, even if skin is throwing a tantrum, doesn’t drift when your eyes leak and comes equipped with skincare level hydration potential to calm over-rubbed eyes.
-As for shadow, new MAC Pro Longwear Waterproof Colour Sticks, £16, are promising, although I’m yet to get my hands on one.
+Enter Nars Radiant Creamy Concealer, £24, which is my failsafe undereye troubleshooter; it blends beautifully, even if skin is throwing a tantrum, doesn’t drift when your eyes leak and comes equipped with skincare level hydration potential to calm over-rubbed eyes.
+As for shadow, you can't fault Bobbi Brown's Long Wear Shadow Sticks, £24.
 Available in an array of cool and neutral colours, they claim to deliver medium to full coverage shadow to really stay the distance, and are easy to apply without the need for brushes or fiddly applicators, which is just what you need when you’re eyes are already riled thanks to allergies.
 Definitely worth a shot if you’re bloodshot.

 If all else fails, have a beauty decoy up your sleeve.
-A bright lip will bring the focus back down to a feature that’s not exploding or feverish, and this summer’s long-wearing gloss and lipstick launches are ideal if you’re suffering from general hayfever makeup slippage.
-For a light-as-air but loyal slick of colour, Nars Limited Edition Lip Cover, £21, is rich in pigment yet silky in texture, while YSL’s new matte lipstick collection turns traditional summer stickiness on its head.
-Each Rouge Pur Couture Mat, £26, is velvety, intense and comfortable to wear, not to mention pretty lifeproof.
+A bright lip will bring the focus back down to a feature that’s not exploding or feverish and this year's mask-proof long-wearing gloss and lipstick launches are ideal if you’re suffering from general hayfever makeup slippage.
+Highr's long-wearing shades, £22, are loved by presenters Holly Willoughby and Laura Whitmore for their staying power and hydrating vegan formula.

 If makeup is still doing a vanishing act due to hayfever attacks?
 A fixing spray is just the ticket.
 Come at me cut grass; I’m ready for you.